Sherilyn Fenn

-Sherilyn Fenn (born Sheryl Ann Fenn; February 1, 1965) is an American actress and author.
-She came to attention for her performance as Audrey Horne on the television series Twin Peaks (1990–1991, 2017) for which she was nominated for a Golden Globe Award and an Emmy Award.
+Sherilyn Fenn (born Sheryl Ann Fenn; February 1, 1965) is an American actress.
+She played Audrey Horne on the television series Twin Peaks (1990–1991, 2017) for which she was nominated for a Golden Globe Award and an Emmy Award.

-She is also known for her roles in Wild at Heart (1990), Of Mice and Men (1992), Boxing Helena (1993), the television sitcom Rude Awakening (1998–2001), The United States of Leland (2003), Shameless (2016), and Shining Vale (2022).
+She also had film roles in Wild at Heart (1990), Of Mice and Men (1992), Boxing Helena (1993) and The United States of Leland (2003) and appeared in the television series Rude Awakening (1998–2001), Shameless (2016), and Shining Vale (2022).

 Early life

 Fenn was born Sheryl Ann Fenn on February 1, 1965, in Detroit, Michigan.
-She comes from a family of musicians: her mother is keyboard player Arlene Quatro, her aunt is singer Suzi Quatro, her grandfather Art Quatro was a jazz musician, and her father, Leo Fenn, managed such rock bands as Suzi Quatro's The Pleasure Seekers, Alice Cooper, and The Billion Dollar Babies.
-Fenn is of Italian and Hungarian descent on her mother's side, and of Irish and French descent on her father's.
+She comes from a family of musicians: her mother is keyboard player Arlene Quatro, her aunt is singer Suzi Quatro, and her grandfather, Art Quatro, was a jazz musician.
+Her father, Leo Fenn, managed rock bands including Suzi Quatro's The Pleasure Seekers, Alice Cooper, and The Billion Dollar Babies.
+Fenn is of Italian and Hungarian descent on her mother's side, and Irish and French descent on her father's.
 She was raised Catholic.

 Fenn frequently traveled with her mother and two older brothers before the family settled in Los Angeles when she was 17.
 Not wanting to start with a new school again, Fenn dropped out after her junior year and decided to pursue acting, enrolling at the Lee Strasberg Theatre Institute.